cosmos/cosmos-sdk/UPGRADING.md

 	2. deposits * (1 - proposal_cancel_ratio) will be sent to depositors.
 ```

-By default, the new `ProposalCancelRatio` parameter is set to zero during migration and `ProposalCancelDest` is set to empty string.
+By default, the new `ProposalCancelRatio` parameter is set to 0.5 during migration and `ProposalCancelDest` is set to empty string.

 #### `x/consensus`